adamrossnelson/colscore/README.md

-# 1. colscore

-College Scorecard Panel Data Builder
+# 1. College Scorecard Panel Data Builder

 This project is inspired by a collaborative effort that began in the summer of 2017 [Professor Nick Hillman](https://elpa.education.wisc.edu/elpa/people/faculty-and-staff-directory/nicholas-hillman) published [Working with college scorecard data](http://website.education.wisc.edu/nwhillman/index.php/2017/06/09/working-with-college-scorecard-data/) that guided readers through the process of building a panel data set consisting of [college score card data](https://collegescorecard.ed.gov/data/).
 From that post a conversation between Hillman, [Nicholas Cox](https://www.dur.ac.uk/geography/staff/geogstaffhidden/?id=335), [Kevin Fosnacht](http://education.indiana.edu/dotnetforms/Profile.aspx?u=kfosnach), and Alan Riley [of Stata Corporation](https://blog.stata.com/author/ariley/) further developed the choice of code.

 Subsequently Hillman published [More college scorecard code for Stata](http://website.education.wisc.edu/nwhillman/index.php/2017/06/23/more-college-scorecard-code-for-stata/).
 Using the ideas shared in the above conversations I developed a set of routines that build a panel data set of IPEDS data [StataIPEDSAll Project](https://github.com/adamrossnelson/StataIPEDSAll).
 Using the same ideas this routine builds on Hillman's original blog post.

+Fall 2019 brought an update to this code which includes `colscore_build_stata_meta.py` which works with [CollegeScorecardDataDictionary.xlsx](https://collegescorecard.ed.gov/assets/CollegeScorecardDataDictionary.xlsx) to automatically create do file code that creates variable labels and value labels.
+Using `colscore_build_stata_meta.py` can help quickly update and refresh College Scorecard data as its source files are updated or enhanced.

 ## 1.1.
 Usage